Hi-top fade: Growth in popularity

-By 1986, many young African American people, especially in the New York City, Washington, D.C., and Philadelphia areas, began to follow the hi-top fade trend.
+By 1986, many young African American people, especially in the New York City, Washington, D.C., and Philadelphia areas and also London areas, began to follow the hi-top fade trend.
 At this time, hi-top fades became more geometrically defined, becoming more massive and "higher" along with differences in shape as well as more designs.
 More music videos released from the fall of 1987 to the spring of 1988, such as "I Don't Care" by Audio Two (1988),"2 Hype" by Kid 'N Play (1988), "Move the Crowd" by Eric B. & Rakim (1987) (a few extras could be seen wearing one), "Paper Thin" by MC Lyte (1988), "Rising to the Top" by Doug E. Fresh (1988), "Do This My Way" by Kid 'N Play (1988), and "Ain't No Half Steppin'" by Big Daddy Kane (1988), show examples of early trends of the more developed hi-top fade.
 In the music video for EPMD's "You Gots To Chill", several dancers and the DJ can be seen sporting hi-top fades.

 Different substyles emerged around the same time, such as the "gumby" (slanted hi-top that had a shape similar to the Gumby cartoon character) or reagan (similar to the gumby but with more "parts" and designs).
 Many of the teenage cast members on the films Lean On Me (1989) with Morgan Freeman and Spike Lee's Do The Right Thing (1989) could be seen wearing these Gumby-shaped hairstyles.
 Recording artists such as Bobby Brown, TKA and Coro also wore the hi-top fade.

 From late 1988 to 1989, the hi-top fade was the symbol of rap culture at the time.
 Rappers such as Kid 'N Play, Big Daddy Kane and Kwamé were internationally famous for helping promote this trend worldwide, particularly Kid 'N Play member Christopher "Kid" Reid.
 In late 1988, hi-top fades became even more developed, with more hip-hoppers and people outside the New York area beginning following this trend.
 This hairstyle also helped define the new jack swing movement in the late 1980s and early 1990s.
 The video "Fight the Power" by Public Enemy, which was shot in April 1989, shows how much the trend set across the world and was highly symbolic of urban style at the time.
 Rapper and actor Will Smith sported a hi-top fade during the production of the popular sitcom The Fresh Prince of Bel-Air, even referencing the hairstyle in a first season episode of the show.